 Sign In and Set Up

 As a new user, you will receive an invite email welcoming you to Filevine.
 Click on the Sign in to Filevine button and you will be taken to the Filevine sign-in screen, where you can click to activate your account.
-You will then be asked to create your password, and then to sign in.
+You will then be asked to create your password and sign in.

 If you receive an Invalid Token error, the link you are using may have expired.
 This error can be addressed by following the steps to generate a new link.
 Learn more about what to do about the Invalid Token error.